 Content of the Settlement

-The settlement creates an entirely new legal regime for both the novoline and book digitization.
+The settlement creates an entirely new legal regime for book digitization.
 Under the settlement, Google will continue to offer GBS, but it will now have to pay authors and publishers for books still under copyright from the revenue it makes from advertising and selling access to the books.
 To facilitate payment, the settlement creates a new entity called the Book Rights Registry (BRR), an independent body chaired by an equal number of author and publisher representatives and charged with maintaining a database of book copyrights and implementing the terms of the settlement.
 Google will be able to continue to digitize books, free from fear of litigation (at least from those copyright owners who do not opt out of the settlement and who published a book prior to January 5, 2009).
 In return, 63% of revenue from advertising and book sales will be channeled to the BRR for distribution to rights owners.
 The BRR also possesses other powers.
 For instance, the BRR has some discretion over dividing revenues between publishers and authors, has some approval power over GBS’s security standards, will help set book prices, and can even license copyrights to third parties besides Google.
 The settlement is thus non-exclusive to Google, though it contains a “most favored nation clause” that requires the BRR to give Google at least as good terms as any other third-party for the 10 years after the settlement’s approval.